a6eline/ML_arduino_alarm/README.md

 # Alarm Clock with ML Voice Recognition
-An alarm clock which has to be turned off remotely elsewhere using esp_now one way communication to split system into 2 devices.
-The purpose of this is to ensure that users get out of bed to turn it off instead of snoozing and going back to bed.
-This can take in ESP and Arduino BLE boards.
+An alarm clock which has to be turned off remotely elsewhere using wireless communication to split system into 2 devices.
+The purpose of this is to avoid excessive snoozing by encouraging users to get out of bed and go to the place where they start their morning routine.
+This can be used for ESP boards (without voice recognition) and boards which use the MP34DT06JTR microphone (such as Nano 33 BLE sense Rev2 or the Nano RP2040).

 Status: Ongoing
 > ML Voice Recognition Model is made by @abbie_bola